A Practitioner's Guide to Wide Events

 This approach is best paired with a tool that lets you query your data in quick iterations.
 I like Honeycomb for this, but any Observability tool backed by a modern OLAP database is likely going to work in a pinch.

-Honeycomb and DataDog built their own columnar OLAP data stores, though now with the availability of ClickHouse, InfluxDB IOx, Apache Pinot, and DuckDB there are new Observability tools popping up all the time.
+Honeycomb, New Relic, and DataDog built their own columnar OLAP data stores, though now with the availability of ClickHouse, InfluxDB IOx, Apache Pinot, and DuckDB there are new Observability tools popping up all the time.

 If you aren’t constrained, I highly recommend defaulting to using OpenTelemetry and Honeycomb.
 Your life will be easier.